joostkremers/ebib/docs/ebib-manual.md

 Note that this `org-capture-templates` entry should only be selected when creating a note from within Ebib.
-The function `ebib-notes-create-org-template` needs some setup to function properly and this can only be done when it is called from Ebib.
+The function `ebib-notes-create-org-template` needs some information about the current entry to function properly and this can only be provided when it is called from Ebib.
 Therefore, you may want to disable the entry altogether when you call `org-capture` from somewhere else.
 You can do this by configuring the option `org-capture-template-contexts`:

     (setq org-capture-template-contexts '(("e" ((in-mode ebib-index-mode)))))